weavermarquez/agent-o-rama/README.md

   All agent code executes on [virtual threads](https://docs.oracle.com/en/java/javase/21/core/virtual-threads.html), which lets all code be written in a blocking style without consuming scarce platform threads.
 Coding long-running or I/O-intensive tasks is straightforward since the complexity of callbacks or async frameworks is avoided.

 - **Feature parity:**
-  Agent-o-rama doesn't have every feature of Langsmith yet, such as annotation queues and "few-shot examples".
+  Agent-o-rama doesn't have every feature of LangSmith yet, such as annotation queues and "few-shot examples".
 However, we're working on those.

 #### 🧠 State & Control